motherofmuses/motherofmuses.github.io/txt/02_memory.md

 3. Recall is the retrieval of stored information.

 <img src="memory.svg" width="650">
+*Fig X: The three phases of memory processes.*

 The most popular way to classify the human memory is the multi-store model by Atkinson and Shiffrin (1968).
 It states that memory consists of three different processes: a sensoric register, a short-term store or working memory, and a long-term store.